 The Mobilization Assistant to the Deputy Chief of Staff, Operations, Plans, and Requirements, Headquarters Air Force, agreed, and stated that in August 2014, the Air Combat Command initiated an analysis to determine appropriate mission, training, test, Reserve Component, backup, and attrition reserve aircraft quantities with an estimated completion date of March 2015.
+The Director of Plans, Programs, and b.
+Based on the results of Recommendation 1.a., update and submit the MQ-9 production document to the Air Force Requirements Oversight Council and subsequently, the Joint Requirements Oversight Council, and request validation that the cost and quantity changes are necessary prior to making any FY 2015 procurement decisions.

-The Director of Plans, Programs, and Requirements, Headquarters Air Combat Command, also provided comments and disagreed with the recommendations, but stated Air Combat Command would include our recommendations in its analysis.
+Requirements, Headquarters Air Combat Command, also provided comments and disagreed with the recommendations, but stated Air Combat Command would include our recommendations in its analysis.